 Chesterfield Innovation Support Programme

-Chesterfield Innovation Support Programme (Chesterfield Borough Council) is a project that aims to increase the level of support available to businesses in the Chesterfield area.
+Chesterfield Innovation Support Programme (Chesterfield Borough Council) is a project that increases the level of support available to businesses in the Chesterfield area.

-The project has been set up to offer a variety of funded support which includes:
+The project offers a variety of funded support which includes:

 - one-to-one business review

 The programme has supported hundreds of businesses just like yours; working with people who want to see a change in their enterprise.
 The key to its success is that assistance is not prescriptive but rather acts as a catalyst to stimulate decision making and planning for the future.

 Here are a couple of comments from businesses who have worked with the programme…